tianye-chen/Osu-mania-RL-agent/README.md

   - For "end_hold" include the tail part and a bit of the black area beyond it, given there isn't another note immediately after
 - Double check annotations after a set

-## Customized osu!lazer for score retrieval via sockets
+## Customized osu!lazer client for score retrieval via sockets
-- Clone official osu!lazer client from https://github.com/ppy/osu
+- Clone official osu!lazer repository from https://github.com/ppy/osu
-- Replace "\osu\osu.Game.Rulesets.Mania\Scoring\ManiaScoreProcessor.cs" with \misc\ManiaScoreProcessor.cs
+- Replace "\osu\osu.Game.Rulesets.Mania\Scoring\ManiaScoreProcessor.cs" with "\misc\ManiaScoreProcessor.cs"
-- Navigate to \osu\ in a terminal and start build using dotnet run --project osu.Desktop
+- Navigate to \osu\ in a terminal and start local development build using dotnet run --project osu.Desktop
 - Use helper.SocketListener class to retrieve note hit judgements
 - See socket_test.ipynb for example on SocketListener